bkjohnson/stencil-tailwind-plugin-example/README.md

 1. `cd packages/site && yarn start`

 Go to `localhost:8080` in your browser and open the inspector.
 You'll see that `@apply` has worked.
 If you look at the styles on the `<span>` inside of `<my-component>` you'll also see two definitions of the `font-bold` class - one in the global stylesheet and one on component's definition.

+I've added some `NOTE:` annotation comments to point out some key parts of the setup.